-We draw attention to Note 1 to the financial statements, which indicates that the Company has substantial capital deficiency of P330.6 million and P368.1 million as at March 31, 2021 and 2020, respectively.
+We draw attention to Note 1 to the financial statements, which indicates that the Company has substantial capital deficiency of P342.3 million and P330.6 million as at March 31, 2022 and 2021, respectively.
 As stated in Note 1, this condition indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern entity.
 In response to this matter, the Company's management has already launched new products by the end of 2021 and plans to enter new business segments and explore local tie-ups or joint venture options to continuously grow the business in the coming years.
 Aside from that, the Company's management continues to strengthen the strategy to expand its market in order for the Company to increase its sales and continuously generate profit by continuous intensive marketing of its products.
 Management is confident that the Company will be able to recover from losses in the next succeeding years.
-In 2021 and 2020, the Company generated net profit amounting to P38.0 million and P16.5 million, respectively.
+In 2022 and 2021, the Company generated operating income amounting to P41.4 million and P6.9 million, respectively.
 The Company's ultimate parent company has also committed to provide the Company with financial assistance to maintain it as going concern and enable it to meet its liabilities as and when they fall due until the next reporting period.
 Accordingly, the accompanying Company's financial statements have been prepared assuming that the Company will continue as a going concern which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 In connection with our audit, we have performed audit procedures to evaluate management's assumptions as to the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.